fbpx

 Data Protection Officers

-Its ability to provide human-like responses is helping ChatGPT gain worldwide acceptance in automating customer services.
+Its ability to provide human-like responses has helped ChatGPT gain worldwide acceptance in automating customer services.
 It is multilingual, and it can handle a tremendous volume of traffic.
 It can respond to repetitive questions and even continue a conversation in a way that could be hard for users to figure out if they are chatting with a bot.
-And that’s an outstanding achievement because people still love the personal attention and human interactions.
+And that’s an outstanding achievement because people love the personal attention and human interactions.

 However, when talking about the risks, ChatGPT can sometimes behave like your uncle, responding in a highly affirmative and convincing tone without fact-checking things.
 Such responses could confuse or mislead your users or annoy them.
 It might even offer monetary compensation to annoyed users or promise them something you wouldn’t want to provide otherwise.

-What to do to mitigate these types of risk?
+What to do to mitigate these types of risks?

 Provide adequate training to the model on handling specific queries.
 To do this, gather as much customer service data as you can.
 Use your data, i.e., the records of how your human customer service representatives have responded to queries.
 Use data from chat logs, email exchanges, videos, phone transcripts, etc. This information will help the model learn how your company interacts with people.